A General Framework for Design-Based Treatment Effect Estimation in Paired Cluster-Randomized Experiments: Existing ``Baseline'' Design-Based Estimators

 \subsection{WLS-P Estimator}

 A common estimator in practice is to add a fixed effect for each pair in the WLS model formulation of the H\'ajek estimator.
 In other words, we may define $\wlsp$ to be the $\hat{\beta}$ from the WLS solution to the regression model $ \bar{Y}_{ik} = \alpha + \beta\Tk + \sum_{p=1}^M\tilde{\alpha}_pI_{ik,p} +\varepsilon_{ik}$ with weights $\nk$, where $I_{ik,p}$ is an indicator of whether cluster $ik$ is in pair $p \in 1, ..., M$ and $\varepsilon_{ik}$ is an error term.
-This estimator, which we will refer to as the WLS-P estimator, can be written in a closed form as a weighted sum of the difference in cluster-mean outcomes within each pair \citep{imai_essential_2009}:
+We will refer to this estimator as the WLS-P estimator (\textbf{w}eighted \textbf{l}east \textbf{s}quares with \textbf{p}air fixed-effects).
+The estimator can be written in a closed form as a weighted sum of the difference in cluster-mean outcomes within each pair \citep{imai_essential_2009}:

 where $w_i = \frac{\no\nt}{\no+\nt}$ is proportional to the \textit{harmonic mean} of cluster sizes.